Getting exercise doesn't mean you have to join an expensive gym. Anything that gets your body moving can be good for you:

-- Go for a brisk walk around your neighborhood
+- taking a brisk walk around your neighborhood

-Tip: Make exercise a family commitment.
-When you set plans with a friend or family member, you can support each other and make your exercise activity a priority.
+Tip: Invite a friend.
+When you share your health and fitness goals with a friend or family member, you can help each other stay on track.

 Be realistic—and a little forgiving

-- Aerobic ("a-row-bic") exercise makes your heart beat faster and you breathe harder.
+- Aerobic ("a-row-bic") exercise makes your heart beat faster.
+You also breathe harder.
 Walking, running, dancing, riding a bike, and swimming are all great aerobic activities.

 - Stretching exercises are movements that lengthen and loosen muscles and joints.

 Experts recommend 30 minutes of physical activity every day.
 Choose a level that is right for you.
-A moderate level means you can talk while you are working.
-A vigorous level means you can only say a few words before pausing for a breath.
+A moderate level means you can talk while you are working out.
+A vigorous level means you can only say a few words before pausing for a breath

-- Moderate Exercise: Activities like walking fast, dancing, heavy yard work, or heavy housework.
+- Moderate exercise: Activities like walking fast, light yard work (raking/bagging leaves), or biking at a casual pace.

 You don’t have to do 30 minutes all at once—but do your aerobic activity for at least 10 minutes at a time.
 If moderate exercise is all you're doing, try doing more than 30 minutes a day.
 This will help increase the health benefits of your exercise routine.

 Experts recommend doing strength-building activities at least 2 days per week.
 Don't know what to do?
 Try sit-ups, push-ups or bicep curls.
-If joining a gym is too expensive, you can do some simple things at home, like using canned food or jugs filled with water as weights.
-Be sure the items you’re lifting are within recommendations set by your doctor or health care professional, and are safely sealed!
+If joining a gym is too expensive, you can do some simple things at home, like using canned food or water bottles as weights.
+Be sure the items you’re lifting are within recommendations set by your doctor or healthcare professional.

 Your muscles actually grow in a relaxed state after your exercise, not during the actual activity.
 So if you work one group one day, do a different group the next.
 Give your muscles time to heal and grow!